tcartwright/tcdbtools/README.md

 * [New-DBSqlConnection](/docs/New-DBSqlConnection.md) : Creates a SqlConnection.
 * [New-DBSMOServer](/docs/New-DBSqlCmdArguments.md) : Returns a type of [Microsoft.SqlServer.Management.Common.ServerConnection] used for SMO connections.
 * [New-DBSqlCmdArguments](/docs/New-DBSqlCmdArguments.md) : Creates a custom PSObject, that can be splatted to Invoke-SqlCmd or any other command that takes similar arguments.
+* Invoke-DBDataTableQuery : Executes the query, and returns a DataTable of the results.
 * Invoke-DBScalarQuery : Executes the query, and returns the first column of the first row in the result set returned by the query.
 Additional columns or rows are ignored.
 * Invoke-DBNonQuery : Executes a Transact-SQL statement against the connection and returns the number of rows affected.
 * Invoke-DBReaderQuery : Sends the CommandText to the Connection and builds a SqlDataReader.